 Take a Break

-Clearbrook’s Take a Break Volunteer Programs are an innovative service that matches the spirit of volunteerism with the needs of families who have children with developmental delays.
+Clearbrook’s Take a Break Volunteer Programs are an innovative service that match the spirit of volunteerism with the needs of families who have children with developmental delays.
 By providing them with regularly scheduled time away from parental responsibilities, volunteers and families become woven into each other’s lives to create a fabric of support.
 Clearbrook offers two programs: an in-home program and a supervised play-based program.
 Clearbrook’s in-home program provides each family with four hours of weekly respite in their homes.
 Clearbrook’s Take a Break in the Afternoon Program provides families with a four hour break at five locations in: Addison, Chicago, Great Lakes, Rolling Meadows and Waukegan.

 Program Highlights and Accomplishments